ahmetb/kubernetes-network-policy-recipes/05-allow-traffic-from-all-namespaces.md

 **Use Case:**
 - You have a common service or a database which is used by deployments in different namespaces.

+You do not need this policy unless there is already a NetworkPolicy [blocking traffic to the application](01-deny-all-traffic-to-an-application.md) or a NetworkPolicy [blocking non-whitelisted traffic to all pods in the namespace](03-deny-all-non-whitelisted-traffic-in-the-namespace.md).

 ### Example